 6. Outward Hound Fun Feeder Slo Bowl Large

-Compared to standard bowls, this feeder prioritizes portion control and engagement.
-The tradeoff is that it may be too large or complex for very small dogs.
+Compared to standard bowls, this model prioritizes engagement and portion size, making it a solid choice for large, fast eaters.
+The tradeoff is that the intricate maze may be too challenging for smaller or less food-motivated dogs.

 - Non-slip base